Aniket-repo/Playwright-JS/README.md

-# Playwright-JS
+# Java Script
-Here I am adding the full course of the Playwright Automation using JS.
+Here I am adding the Java script notes which is required while working on Playwright Automation.